sEATTLE Grease Trap Services

 How can I maintain my grease trap?

-The best way to maintain your grease trap properly is not trying to do it yourself, but hiring professionals like Seattle Grease Trap Pumping.
-We have cleaned the damages after many clients who attempted the do-it-yourself approach.
+The best way to maintain your grease trap properly is not by trying to do it yourself, but hiring professionals like Seattle Grease Trap Pumping.
+We have cleaned up the damages after many clients who attempted the do-it-yourself approach.
 They wanted to save money by conducting their own restaurant grease trap cleaning services but ended up losing money instead.

 Aside from hiring professional restaurant grease trap cleaning services, here’s what else you can do to ensure proper maintenance:

 - Educate your staff on handling grease and food waste.

 - Scrape the food waste from plates before cleaning them.

 - Capture debris before reaching the pipelines by using sink covers.

 - Examine the trap for wear and damage from time to time.
 If you notice an odor coming out of the trap, it may be time to check out if the gasket sealing the lid to the trap needs to be replaced.

 Can you recycle trapped grease and how is it used?

 Yes, trapped grease can be recycled and reused.
 The removed grease is commonly called “brown grease” and, where regulations allow, is repurposed as boiler fuel or something else.
 It can’t be used as food for animals, nor can it be processed where animals are being fed, or food ingredients are being produced.